18F/product-guide/_pages/resources.md

     href: "#guides"
 ---

 Several resources are provided on specific topics within this guide to provide additional context, templates, and examples of doing the work.
-Some of these resources are available only to staff of GSA (General Services Administration) or TTS (Technology Transformation Services), and these are indicated by a <class="private-link">.
+Some of these resources are available only to staff of GSA (General Services Administration) or TTS (Technology Transformation Services), and these are indicated by a lock icon (<span class="lock-icon"></span>).

 In addition to the resources provided in each section, here are more general resources related to product management at 18F that you may find helpful.